Benefits

 However, you will receive AAP if you are working for an employer outside the institution according to Chapter 3, section 20 of the Execution of Sentences Act.
 Day-release.

-Notify NAV if you think you have received too much or too little money
+Notify Nav if you think you have received too much or too little money

 You must notify if you have received money to which you are not entitled.
 If you are paid an incorrect amount because you have provided incomplete or incorrect information, we will be able to claim repayment of this money.
 Repayment can take place in the form of deductions in National Insurance benefits or salary.
 In some cases, it may also result in criminal liability.